tkagn/rhodf/README.md

 :warning: Not needed if you are applying the manifest one at a time.
 This file is helpful when managing a cluster using GitOps.

+Edit storagecluster-ocs-storagecluster.yaml to reflect the desired state (storage class and size).
+Run the apply once then edit and uncomment storagecluster-ocs-storagecluster.yaml with the desired state.

 ## namespace-openshift-storage.yaml

 Creates namespace `openshift-storage` namespace